Great

 his own one-man shows, all in character, specializing in early Pacific

-Northwest history spanning from Lewis & Clark to the beginning of
+Northwest history spanning from Lewis & Clark to the beginning

 Oregon statehood.
-He's also appeared on the nationally televised
+He's also appeared on the nationally

 PBS "History Detectives" series over three seasons in roles ranging